 Interactive experiential pop-ups and ‘smart stores’ with virtual greeters and facial recognition payment options will provide shoppers with the personalisation and customisation that they seek.

-It costs more today to reach your online target audience, than it has ever before.
-As more and more businesses are popping up online each day, you can guarantee advertising costs on Google, Facebook, Instagram and Twitter are going to continue to increase.
-That’s not to say cut all social activity, like Lush did earlier this year.
+It costs more today to reach your online target audience than it has ever before.
+As more and more businesses are popping up online each day, you can guarantee advertising costs on Google, Facebook, Instagram, and Twitter are going to continue to increase.
+That’s not to say cut all social activity like Lush did in 2019.
 It is creating that omnichannel experience that combines the online and live seamlessly.
 Shifting from transactional selling to emotive experiential shopping.

 James Wallman, a trend forecaster and the author of Stuffocation: Living More with Less, in which he charts the move from possessions to experience.
 “If you think about the 20th century, the big dominant value system was materialism, the belief that if we had more stuff we’d be happier,” says “The big change to what I call experientialism is more about finding happiness and status in experiences instead.”
 Studies also suggest the anticipation of an experience has a crucial, additional value.
 In a 2014 paper called Waiting for Merlot, psychologists Amit Kumar, Thomas Gilovich and Matthew Killingsworth showed how consumers derive value from anticipation, and that value tends to be greater for experiential than for material purchases.
 That feeling lingers longer, too, tied up as it with memory.